 Icelandic Cuisine Tours

-A fantastic way to get a taste of traditional Icelandic dishes and regional specialties is with the help of a local guide on an Icelandic food tour.
-Guide-led tours range from a couple of hours sampling the best food in Reykjavik to all-day adventures in the countryside.
+A fantastic way to get a taste of traditional Icelandic dishes and regional specialties is with the help of a local guide.

 Food Tour Reykjavik

-For a sample of the local cuisine in Reykjavik, join fellow travelers for a small-group Reykjavik food tour.
+For a sample of the local cuisine in Reykjavik, join fellow travelers for a small-group tour.
 The Food Lovers Tour is a highly rated Reykjavik food walk that is limited to 12 participants and features 10 tastings.
 Reserve your spot!

 Beer and Food Tour in Reykjavik